-The Fund has entered into an \$165,000,000 credit facility agreement with an approved lender whereby the lender has agreed to provide secured financing to the Fund and the Fund will provide pledged collateral to the lender.
-Under the most recent amended terms, the interest rate on the amount borrowed is based on SOFR plus 0.75%, 0.80%, or 0.85%, depending on the eligible security types pledged as related collateral, and an unused commitment fee of 0.30% is charged on the difference between the amount available to borrow under the credit facility agreement and the actual amount borrowed.
-As of May 31, 2024, there was no outstanding balance in connection with the Fund's credit facility.
-The average daily amount for which borrowings on the credit facility were outstanding during the year ended May 31, 2024 was \$22,726,829 with a related average interest rate of 6.07%.
-The maximum amount outstanding during the period was \$23,800,000.
-As of May 31, 2024, the total value of securities segregated and pledged as collateral in connection with borrowings was \$14,219,786.
+The Fund has entered into a \$400,000,000, with the right to request an increase to \$800,000,000, credit facility agreement with an approved lender whereby the lender has agreed to provide secured financing to the Fund and the Fund will provide pledged collateral to the lender.
+The maximum amount available to borrow under the Fund's credit facility may change from time to time pursuant to the terms of the credit facility agreement.
+Under the most recent amended terms, the interest rate on the amount borrowed is based on the Secured Overnight Financing Rate ("SOFR") plus 0.75%, 0.80%, or 0.85% depending on the eligible security types pledged as related collateral, and an unused commitment fee of 0.30% is charged on the difference between the amount available to borrow under the credit facility agreement and the actual amount borrowed.
+As of May 31, 2024, there was \$2,300,000 outstanding in connection with the Fund's credit facility.
+The average daily amount of borrowings on the credit facility during the year was \$50,419,945 with a related average interest rate of 6.11%.
+The maximum amount outstanding during the year was \$56,000,000.
+As of May 31, 2024, the total value of securities segregated and pledged as collateral in connection with borrowings was \$94,766,259.